Trondheim Airport, Øysand: Facilities

 The airport was situated at Øysand in Melhus, a flat agricultural peninsula in Gaulosen, the delta of the river Gaula.
 The airport originally featured a wooden runway measuring 1800 by 60 m.
 This was later upgraded and given wooden surface measuring 1175 by 100 m.
 Taxiways were built in a fan-shape out from the runway, leading to aircraft shelters.
 These received earthwork walls to protect them for enemy fire.
-A radio station at Finnset received two antennas and was manned with between two and five people at any time.
+A radio station at Finnset received two antennas and was staffed with between two and five people at any time.

 The air defense consisted of a 20 mm gun situated just south of Reitbakken, as well as machine gun positions in Øyberget.
 The airfield was also covered by the artillery position between Nypan and Kvammen, which had an 88 mm gun, a 10.5 cm gun and a 12.8 cm gun.
 However, these were not primarily aimed at air defense but rather as part of the coastal artillery.
 However, they had excellent coverage of the air space of Øysand.